camenlx/dystem-core/README.md

 Dystem is a POS (Proof of stake) and Masternode based coin, we do not support POW (proof of work) mining.

 Masternode costs are 5000 DSTM.
-Masternodes recevie 82.5% of the rewards for producing new blocks and POS gets 1.75% of the reward.x
+Masternodes recevie 82.5% of the rewards for producing new blocks and POS gets 1.75% of the reward.

-## Coin Specs
+## Chain Specs

 | **Stat**                    | **Totals**.     |
 |-----------------------------|-----------------|